MRU-COMP1502-201901/COMP-1502-001-W19/assignment/1/assignment1.md

        * 6 marks - Provides a full description of the internal state of the class and for all methods there is a plan for implementation or an algorithm provided, but is missing 1 or 2 elements.
        * 4 marks - Provides a full description of the internal state of the class or provides a plan for implementation for each method, but is missing one or the other.
        * 2 marks - Provides a limited description of the internal state, but no description of implementation of the methods.
-       * 0 marks - No attempt to describe the implemenation.
+       * 0 marks - No attempt to describe the implementation.

  * **The Player List Class**